THE

 relation to anumeya was well

-quantified, perhaps he did not do so in the Pramana-samuccaya,
+quantified, perhaps he did not do so in the pramana-samuccaya,

-from where Uddyotakara might have quoted him.
+from where uddyotakara might have quoted him.

-The ambiguity of non-quantification which vitiated Dignaga’s
+the ambiguity of non-quantification which vitiated dignaga’s

-formulation was sought to be removed by Dharmakirti by adding the restrictive
+formulation was sought to be removed by dharmakirti by adding the restrictive

-word ‘eva’.
-But unexpectedly
+word ‘eva’. but unexpectedly

 his modification caused further ambiguity.

-That is why commentators from Dharmottara onwards had to struggle hard to
+that is why commentators from dharmottara onwards had to struggle hard to

-interpret it in a satisfactory way.
-Dharmottara
+interpret it in a satisfactory way. dharmottara

 had to face a dilemma on this account while commenting upon the second and third

-rupas.
-The second rupa
+rupas. the second rupa

 apparently meant only in the sapaksas hetu